alaflaquiere-sony/saic_depth_completion/README.md

 [dm-lrn_b4_berhu]: https://github.com/saic-vul/saic_depth_completion/releases/download/v1.0/dm-lrn_b4_berhu.pth

-Some additionnal trained weights are available in the folder `trained_weights`.
+Some additional trained weights are available in the folder `trained_weights`.
 Those weights correspond to the training of the network with a normalized depth output.
 The Herbu loss is used for training.\
 They have been included in the repo using `git lfs`.

 - Matterport_norm_100.pth : DM-LRN b3 network re-trained on the Matterport dataset with normalized output.
 Training weights after iteration 100.